PatrikYousef/Godofchildprojekts/README.md

 - 💡 Get inspirational goal ideas to stay motivated
 - 🎵 Optional sound effects when the app launches
 - 🖥️ Cross-platform support: Windows, macOS, and Linux
+- 🎶 A custom theme song is coming tomorrow!
 - 🤝 Friendly to contributions and open source collaboration

 ---